HaroldAdodo/HaroldAdodo/README.md

 - 💞️ I’m looking to collaborate on the development of sequential decision making tools and ML recommendation systems
 - 📫 How to reach me by email at Harold_Nikoue-wm at discovery dot com

+My background is in Aerospace Engineering and Air Transportation.
-I love learning more about applications of Machine Learning, mathematical programming and optimal control to affect real daily life problems.
+I love learning more about applications of Machine Learning, Mathematical Programming and Optimal Control to affect real daily life problems especially in transportation, energy and culture.

 <!---
 HaroldAdodo/HaroldAdodo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.